 For a long time, female workers in the mining industry were extremely rare.
 Nowadays, the proportion grows by a few percent for each year.
-Since 2000, the number of women working in the mining industry has increased by 11 percent.
+In total, there were 1,993 women among the employees at the mining companies in 2022, which corresponds to 26 percent.

 The exploration efforts increased dramatically in the early 2000s when the international demand for metals took off.
 In recent years, international exploration has been declining slightly, in contrast to Swedish exploration, which has picked up again after a few weak years.
 However, it is very near-mine exploration that is increasing and not exploration for new mines.

 The production of industrial minerals and natural stone has a slightly declining trend.

 There are more than 60 different types of minerals, rocks and similar raw materials that are included in the concept of industrial minerals.
 It can be, for example, limestone, as in the diagram above, which is used for cement production or as fillers in paint as well as in the steel industry.
 Industrial minerals are used in many places in spatial planning, often without being noticed.
 Other industrial minerals can be, for example, iron ore used for Falu red paint and rödfyr used for gravel tennis courts.
 Deliveries of industrial minerals increased by about 8 per cent in 2021.
 This was a reversal of the declining trend seen in recent years.